 Does an Orange Julius contain raw eggs?

-How to Make Orange Julius – Overview
+How to Make an Orange Julius – Overview

 Orange Julius Variations

-Using Fresh Orange Juice instead of Concentrate: You can use fresh orange juice instead of the concentrated kind for this recipe, however, please keep in mind that it will have a more watery texture.
+Using Fresh Orange Juice instead of Concentrate: You can use freshly squeezed orange juice instead of the concentrated kind for this recipe, however, please keep in mind that it will have a more watery texture.
 If you choose to use fresh orange juice, I'd highly recommend freezing the juice in an ice cube tray.
 By using frozen juice, you'll get a much better texture that's closest to a real Orange Julius.

 Texture: To adjust the texture of the drink to your liking, you can try adding more or less ice, etc. It's really up to you!
 For a creamier version of the drink, add a little more milk and omit the water.